Los Angeles Convention Center: Grammy Week

 During the week leading up to the annual Grammy Awards, the convention center typically hosts several Grammy week events.
 Since 2005, the convention center has hosted the MusiCares Person of the Year tribute, which takes place two days prior to the Grammy Awards.

 It also hosted the pre-telecast portion of the Grammy Awards (preceding the main telecast at the Crypto.com Arena) until 2013, when the pre-telecast was moved to the Peacock Theater.

 The 2021 awards were held in and around the convention center, owing to the COVID-19 pandemic.

 Emmy Week

 Following the annual Primetime Emmy Awards ceremony, the convention center hosts the Governors Ball, one of the major Emmy after-parties.

 2028 Summer Olympics & Paralympics

 The convention center will host five sports during the 2028 Summer Olympics.
-It will host Fencing, Taekwondo, Table Tennis, Judo and wrestling.
-It will also host, Wheelchair fencing, table tennis, boccia and goalball during the Paralympics.
-It will be a part of the downtown sports park area, including an "Olympic way" live site down Figueroa St.
+It will host Fencing, Taekwondo, Table Tennis, Judo and wrestling during the Olympics.
+The following month, it will also host wheelchair fencing, table tennis, taekwondo, judo and boccia during the Paralympics.
+The convention center will serve as part of the downtown sports park area, including an "Olympic way" live site down Figueroa St.